-Carry-On Size Travel Backpack
+1. Carry-On Size Travel Backpack

 A reliable, carry-on size backpack is essential for any type of trip.
 You want a bag that’s comfortable, sturdy, 30-50L and has the amount of compartments you need.
 Bringing only a carry-on size bag will save you money, time and knock out the possibility of the airline losing your luggage.
 Plus, when you are hopping from place to place, you’re relatively comfortable, and not dragging a ton of luggage around.

-Quick Drying Towel
+2. Quick Drying Towel

 Quick drying towels are amazing!
 They’re soft, thin and take up minimal space in your bag.
 Many of them even dry if you’re in a rush and pack them away while they’re still wet!
 I use the Wise Owl Outfitters XL Travel Towel because it’s a cost effective quick drying towel that will cover my whole body.

-Secret Pocket Infinity Scarf
+4. Secret Pocket Infinity Scarf

 Safety is always a big concern of mine during travel.
 Robbery or losing your passport is an absolute nightmare, so I always look for sneaky ways to stay extra safe and hang on to my belongings.

 That’s how I came across this Secret Pocket Infinity Scarf!
 These scarves are perfect for winter travel in areas where pickpocketing is common.
 I kept my passport, cards and money in this scarf and when worn correctly, you cannot tell anything is there.

 It has a hook so you can hang it in unclean bathrooms, and multiple compartments to keep everything organized.
 I think it’s just the right size, but if you know you have a small amount of toiletries, I recommend finding an even smaller travel toiletry bag.
-Also, don’t forget to pick up travel size bottles for all your liquids so they are carry-on compliant (usually 3.4 oz/100 milliliters).
+Also, don’t forget to pick up travel size bottles for all your liquids so they are carry-on compliant (3.4 oz/100 milliliters).

 Don’t see a travel item in the list you know is essential?
 Let me know in the comment section below!